Chapter Development Fund Guidelines

-Chapter president must complete the Grant Application Form (word document) linked above.
+Chapter president must complete the Grant Application Form (Word document) linked above.
 The application must contain information regarding contact information, current chapter membership size, treasury balance, primary goals of the proposal, market study, proposal plan/program description, date of event(s), total funds requested, and a description of what activities the chapter has used to increase membership.

 Total funds requested should not exceed $1,000 (USD) for professional chapters and $250 (USD) for student chapters.

 It is advised that the application be sent to the chapter’s RVP 21 days in advance of the submission deadline for feedback.
-The final submission must be received by the chapter's RVP and IIE HQ (firstname.lastname@example.org) in time for the deadline.
+The final submission must be received by the chapter's RVP and IISE HQ (email@example.com) in time for the deadline.
 Quarterly deadlines are the last business day prior to Feb.
 1, May 1, Aug.
 1 and Nov.
 1.

 Funding requests are to be used for activities meant to recruit new members and retain existing members.
-Funds are not be used to subsidize membership fees or to support participation to regional or international IIE conferences.
+Funds are not be used to subsidize membership fees or to support participation to regional or international IISE conferences.
 Funds requested should be representative of the gains expected.

 Who reviews the applications?